MicrosoftDocs/quantum-docs/articles/how-to-connect-workspace.md

 ## Use a connection string to access your Azure Quantum workspace

 Create a `Workspace` object to connect to your Azure Quantum workspace.
-When creating a `Workspace` object, you have two options for identifying your Azure Quantum workspace:
+When creating a `Workspace` object, you have two options for identifying your Azure Quantum workspace.

 - You can create a `Workspace` object by calling `from_connection_string`.